 We acknowledge that recertification is essential to some users who need to validate their knowledge and skills.
 We encourage these users to attempt an exam to keep their certification current.

-6. Can I recertify by passing a pilot exam?
+6. Can I recertify by passing a beta exam?